Instructors

 Lecturer in Genetic Counseling, Department of Pediatrics

-Fieldwork Supervisor: General Genetics
+Fieldwork Supervisor: Pediatric Genetics (General Genetics)

 Lisa is originally from Toronto, Canada and completed her graduate education at Brandeis University.
 She is an ABGC board-certified genetic counselor in the Division of Molecular Genetics, working with children, adults, and families with a variety of indications.
 Lisa is also involved in research, focusing on the patient experience of genetic counseling and testing.
 She is currently evaluating the psychosocial impact of prenatal genome sequencing as part of the PrenatalSEQ study.